trevorscott/tf-bridge/README.md

 heroku config:set TENSORFLOW_MODEL_URL=https://s3.amazonaws.com/octo-public/wide_deep_model.tar.gz -a <your_app_name>
 ```

-A client to test the provided model has also been provided as a sub project in this repo.
+If you want to test your server with the provided model, a client and test data have been provided in the `wide-deep` directory.
 To run the client and test your server:

 ```
 cd wide-deep